 Outside of school, our students are primarily consuming news, entertainment, and information that is convenient and appealing to the senses.
 Naturally, this got me thinking about how essential visual literacy is for our students.

 On my very first day in my very first classroom, I relied on a lesson plan that was shared with me by a colleague.
 He was teaching the same 10th grade English course and wanted our students to discuss and analyze Pablo Picasso’s painting, “The Girl on a Ball.”
 This lesson plan made me apprehensive.
 This was partly because there was no guidance from a framework, but also because Picasso’s painting seemed incredibly ambiguous.

-When I was in grade school, the standard courses I took were mutually exclusive: in English class, we read novels and articles; in math class, we analyzed statistical data; in art class, we observed certain features of paintings and illustrations.
-But I can’t recall a moment during my own education where these three avenues merged.
+When you were in grade school, the standard courses you likely took were mutually exclusive: in English class, you read novels and articles; in math class, you analyzed statistical data; in art class, you observed certain features of paintings and illustrations.
+Personally, I can’t recall a moment during my own education where these three avenues merged.